aidos-lab/magnipy/README.md

 # magnipy: Metric Space Magnitude Computations

-This is a package for computing the **magnitude of a metric space**, which encodes the **effective size, diversity and geometry** of a metric space.
+This is a repository for computing the **magnitude of a metric space**, which encodes the **effective size, diversity and geometry** of a metric space.
 Given a dataset or distance matrix, magnitude measures the effective number of distinct points in the space at a scale of dissimilarity between observations.

 `Magnipy` enables the computation of:
 - magnitude, **magnitude weights and magnitude functions** across varying resolutions